Accounting Changes and Error Corrections

 Disclosures

-An entity is required to disclose the impact of the change in accounting estimates on its income from continuing operations, net income (including per share amounts) of the current period.
+An entity must disclose the impact of the change in accounting estimates on its income from continuing operations and net income (including per share amounts) of the current period.
 If the change in estimate is made in the ordinary course of accounting for items such as uncollectible accounts or inventory obsolescence, disclosure is not required unless the effect is material.
 If the change in estimate does not have a material effect in the period of change, but is expected to in future periods, any financial statements that include the period of change should disclose a description of the change in estimate.

 Change in Reporting Entity